 But when we return, we are not the same person who first crossed that threshold.
 Having stepped into the unknown and completed a cycle of the hero’s journey.
 We experience a new level of wholeness and vitality.
 We understand the love and growth that ultimately awaits on the other side of every threshold, if we only dare to enter.

 While it is still underway, my shift from a life of discipline to devotion really began five years ago.There I sat in front of a blank word document on a computer screen.
 I was supposed to fill the page with the text of my doctoral dissertation on spiritual formation.
 Instead, I found myself with nothing to say.
 Sitting there I came to the hard realization that my decades of desperate attempts at discipline only drove spiritual deformation.
 Not sure what else to do, I dared to challenge the theology I spent years learning and then preaching.

 That blank screen became the first of many thresholds I dared to cross.
 In the coming months, the way I thought about God descended into the abyss only to be transformed and reborn.
-I share the abbreviated version of what I learned in my ebook, Connecting the Bible’s Dots.
+I share the abbreviated version of what I learned in my ebook, From the Shards.
 You can download a copy when you sign up for my monthly newsletter.